 The Asus ZenBook UX310UA isn’t just good-looking, it also has a beautiful screen.
 We were given the QHD 3,200 x 1,800 configuration to test, but it’s also available with a full-HD 1,920 x 1,080 panel.

-You won’t find much in the way of edge burn when the screen’s entirely black and the colors are well-defined, deep and avoid looking garish.
-This screen could work for photographers on the move because of its wonderful color definition.
+You won’t find much in the way of edge burn when the screen is blacked out, and the colors are well-defined, deep and don’t look obnoxious.
+This display could work for photographers on the move, thanks to its color accuracy.

 And, if we go back to the Macbook Air comparison, at the same price point you most definitely wouldn't be getting a Retina screen.
 If we have one criticism, the bezel is a little large, but it’s not too obtrusive.

 At first we thought the keyboard wasn’t up to scratch, as typing causes a slightly disorientating bend in the center.
 However, the bend isn’t a detriment to the usability, as once we got used to it, it’s a perfectly functioning mechanism with low noise and reliable keys.
 But you may need give it time to adjust if you're used to rock-solid keyboards.

 Similarly with the trackpad, it took a bit of setup and getting used to.
 The pinch zoom doesn’t really work, as it would often get set off while using two finger scrolling.

 In the end we had to turn off the zoom and just use keyboard shortcuts.
 Not an ideal solution, but we prefer to be able to use two finger scroll and can do without pinch zoom.
 The pad itself feels a little slippery compared with others.
 But again, this is not a deal breaker and these niggles are fixable.